blaylockbk/Herbie/README.md

 |HRRR Archive Website|**http://hrrr.chpc.utah.edu/**|
 |--:|:--|

 **HRRR-B**, or "Herbie," is a python package for downloading recent and archived High Resolution Rapid Refresh (HRRR) model forecasts and opening HRRR data in an xarray.Dataset.
 I created most of this during my PhD and decided to organize what I created into a more coherent package.
-It will continue to evolve at my leisure.
+It will continue to evolve at my own leisure.

 ## About `HRRR-B`
 HRRR model output is archived by the MesoWest group at the University of Utah on the [CHPC Pando Archive System](http://hrrr.chpc.utah.edu/).
 The GRIB2 files are copied from from NCEP every couple hours.
 NOAA started pushing HRRR data to Google and AWS at in the later half of 2020.
 Between these data sources, there is a lot of archived HRRR data available. **This Python package helps download those archived HRRR files.**